Test Drive (1987 video game)

-Test Drive is a racing video game developed by Distinctive Software and published by Accolade, released in 1987 for the Amiga, Atari ST, Commodore 64, and DOS, in 1988 for the Apple II, and later ported for the PC-98 in 1989.
+Test Drive is a racing video game developed by Distinctive Software and published by Accolade, released in 1987 for the Amiga, Atari ST, Commodore 64, and MS-DOS, and in 1988 for the Apple II.
+It was ported to the PC-98 in 1989.
 It is the first game in the Test Drive series.

 Gameplay

 The player chooses one of five supercars (Lamborghini Countach, Lotus Esprit Turbo, Chevrolet Corvette C4, Porsche 911 Turbo (930), or Ferrari Testarossa) to drive on a winding cliffside two-lane road while avoiding traffic and outrunning police speed traps.
 The course's five stages are separated by gas station pit stops.

 Release

-In 1987, Accolade published Test Drive as a computer game worldwide, and Electronic Arts imported it to the United Kingdom.
-The quality of the Amiga, Atari ST, Commodore 64, and DOS ports differ from each other.
+In 1987, Accolade published Test Drive worldwide, and Electronic Arts imported it to the United Kingdom.
+The quality of the Amiga, Atari ST, Commodore 64, and MS-DOS ports differs from each other.
 The Amiga version's detailed visuals and audio realistically depicted the game's racing theme, while its Atari ST counterpart used simplified graphics and sound effects.
-The Commodore 64 and DOS ports were of similar quality to the Amiga version.
-The gameplay was kept intact for all platforms.
+The Commodore 64 and MS-DOS ports were of similar quality to the Amiga version.